Pinterest for Business Tips

 According to dermatologist Mona Gohara, MD, associate clinical professor at Yale she goes on to say that a skin care fridge prolongs the shelf life of products as long as the temperature is between 45 and 50 degrees.
 In fact, they’re better than the kitchen fridge because they’re slightly warmer in temperature.
 Kitchen fridges should be 40 degrees or below.

-The first time you put on your products it’s going to be bloody cold!
+The first time you put on your natural skin care products it’s going to be bloody cold!
 It’s perfect when I get my hot flashes!
 It’s refreshing and it’s a nice pick me-up especially in the morning.

 1. If you’re using vitamin C serums the ingredient can quickly oxidize.
 Every time you open your bottle and it gets exposed to light & heat, and air.
 That exposure of your vitamin C serum can degrade it into erythrulose (an ingredient often used in tanners).
 Think of it like wine.
 If you leave your white wine open it can turn bad but keeping it in the fridge will help it last longer.
 That’s being smart about the things you buy.